The Motion Analysis

 Time Options group

-These options (except
+These options are only

-Choose between using the
+Choose between using your

-entire animation range from the motion capture file, or a defined portion.
+slider range or a defined portion.

 These values represent the

 start and end frames of the defined range.
-Only available if Range

-Proceeds with HTR/HTR2 import,
+Proceeds with HTR/HTR2 export,

 using the current settings.